 I said it before, and I’ll say it again.
 Recovery is not a straight line.

 When my therapist told me that EMDR involves bringing up and, to some extent, reliving trauma, she wasn’t lying.
-Of course, she wouldn’t be, but up until this point I’d found it to be such a positive experience that it didn’t really cross my mind.
+Of course, she wouldn’t be, but up until this point I’d found it to be such a positive experience on the whole that it didn’t really cross my mind.
 Well, tonight I relived trauma.
+Like, really relived it.

 Every few minutes I was wiping the sweat off my palms into shrivelled tissues, telling my therapist what I was experiencing which was primarily fear.
 At some points my mood dropped scarily low, causing further anxiety.
 For the first time in months I thought ‘can I really do this?
 Is there a way out?’